-The COD usual method (DIN 38409-H41) is using Chromate and Mercury, which are toxic chemicals.
-For this reason, there is a tendency to look for alternatives to the parameter COD and to promote the use of the parameter TOC or Chrom-Free COD.
+The COD usual method (DIN 38409-H41) is using chromate and mercury, which are toxic chemicals.
+For this reason, there is a tendency to look for alternatives to the parameter COD and to promote the use of the parameter TOC or chrome-free COD.

-In Europe, the development of TOC as a parameter is being reflected in a number of documents, within the Industrial Emissions
+In Europe, the development of TOC as a parameter is being reflected in a number of documents, within the Industrial Emissions Directive 2010/75/EU (Integrated Pollution Prevention and Control), such as ROM (Report On Monitoring of Emissions from IED-Installations), final draft document: "total organic carbon (TOC)/chemical oxygen demand (COD): in some member states, there is a trend to replace COD by TOC for economic and environmental reasons.
+The use of chromate and mercury, necessary for the COD determination, can be avoided by determining TOC, which can be measured continuously by online analyzers." (see Joint Research Centre, 2017).
+Some countries, like Sweden, are looking for alternative technologies (see SWWA, 2017).

-- 10 Directive 2010/75/EU (Integrated Pollution Prevention and Control) such as ROM (Report On Monitoring of Emissions from IED-Installations), final draft document: "Total organic carbon (TOC)/Chemical oxygen demand (COD): In some Member States, there is a trend to replace COD by TOC for economic and environmental reasons.
-The use of chromate and mercury, necessary for the COD determination, can be avoided by determining TOC, which can be measured continuously by on-line analysers."
-(4).
-Some countries, like Sweden, are looking for alternative technologies (3). - 15 In the USA, National Pollutant Discharge Elimination System (NPDES) was established under the administration of the Environmental Protection Agency (EPA).
-With minimal exceptions, NPDES is the primary program that manages discharge limits or effluent limitations guidelines (ELG) for the release of process effluent or wastewater to public waterways (5),(6).
-The NPDES system allows for "authorized alternatives" to oxygen demand, such as TOC measurement, correlating to oxygen demand, as a means for operators to have faster and more accurate monitoring and process control (7).
+In the USA, National Pollutant Discharge Elimination System (NPDES) was established under the administration of the Environmental Protection Agency (EPA).
+With minimal exceptions, NPDES is the primary program that manages discharge limits or effluent limitations guidelines (ELG) for the release of process effluent or wastewater to public waterways (see NPDES Permit Program Basics, 2016 and State NPDES Program Authority, 2016).
+The NPDES system allows for "authorized alternatives" to oxygen demand, such as TOC measurement, correlating to oxygen demand, as a means for operators to have faster and more accurate monitoring and process control (see NPDES Permit Program, 2015).

-20 2.3 Discussion about the determination of the correlation factor
+2.3 Discussion about the determination of the correlation factor

 There are a number of ways to properly determine the correlation factor between TOC and the oxygen demand parameter of choice, BOD5 or COD.
-The method detailed in the Instrumentation Testing Association (ITA) Test Report is specific with corresponding statistical analyses; refer to the Implementation Protocol (8).
+The method detailed in the Instrumentation Testing Association (ITA) test report is specific with corresponding statistical analyses; refer to the Implementation Protocol (see Nutt and Tran, 2013).

 A treatment facility should work with its state NPDES (or other local authority in other countries, like DREAL in France) administrator to execute a long-term, correlation test and replace BOD or COD with TOC as the primary discharge parameter.
-National regulatory agencies (e.g., USEPA, state DEPs in USA) may have specific requirements on the number of samples and test period (8).
+National regulatory agencies (e.g., USEPA, state DEPs - Departments of Environmental Protection - in the USA) may have specific requirements on the number of samples and test period (see Nutt and Tran, 2013).